simonpicard/compilo/README.md

 ## Deleting left-hand recursions

-The next step was the removal of left-hand recursions which are incompatible with incompatible with the top-down parser because it makes this kind of parser enter an parser into an infinite loop or recursion.
-This step makes any associative operator to the right if nothing is done to solve this problem problem during the semantic analysis.
+The next step was the removal of left-hand recursions which are incompatible with the top-down parser because it makes this kind of parser enter a parser into an infinite loop or recursion.
+This step makes any associative operator to the right if nothing is done to solve this problem during the semantic analysis.

 ## Left factoring

-This step gathers the production rules of a variable that have a common prefix into a single production rule that contains this common prefix and a and a new variable.
-This new variable has production rules to the different suffixes that were originally present in the originally present in the different production rules that have been pooled. in common.
-This is necessary because the parser we are going to create is LL(1), so it must be able to choose the right so it must be able to choose the right production rule by looking at the next only looking at the next token that is in input.
+This step gathers the production rules of a variable that has a common prefix into a single production rule that contains this common prefix and a new variable.
+This new variable has production rules to the different suffixes that were originally present in the different production rules that have been pooled. in common.
+This is necessary because the parser we are going to create is LL(1), so it must be able to choose the right production rule by looking at the next only looking at the next token that is in input.

 ## The variables &lt;Instruction&gt; and &lt;InstructionList&gt;